Continuants and some decompositions into squares: Proper representations in Euclidean rings

-As an illustration, consider the Euclidean domain $\F_2[X]$ of polynomials on the field $\F_2$, where $z^2+1$ is a multiple of $m=z+1$ for any polynomial $z$, square or not.
+In general, we cannot construct a representation $x^2+y^2$ of an element $m$ from a solution of $z^2+ 1\equiv 0 \pmod m$.
+As an illustration, consider the Euclidean domain $\F_2[X]$ of polynomials over the field $\F_2$, where $z^2+1$ is a multiple of $m=z+1$ for any polynomial $z$, square or not.
 Recall that in $\F_2[X]$ the squares, and therefore the sums of squares, are exactly the even polynomials (i.e.~the coefficient of $X^t$ is null if $t$ is odd).
 Thus, the converse of Corollary \ref{direct} is false in $\F_2[X]$.
 Other examples are the ring $\Z[i]$ of Gaussian integers and its quotients by an even integer, since the squares and the sum of squares have an even imaginary part.
-Thus, no Gaussian integer with an odd imaginary part is a sum of squares, although it obviously divides $0=i ^2+1$.
+Thus, no Gaussian integer with an odd imaginary part is a sum of squares, although it obviously divides $0=i ^2+1$; see \cite[Sec.~3]{Niv1940}.